 As a critical viewer of animation, heavy merchandising typically compromises the quality of any kind of media text.
 On the other hand, as a fan, surrounding myself with the merchandise of my favorite series fills me with genuine joy.

-But this blog is based on a critical perspective, so although personal fan bias is inevitable (I did pre-order the guide book a couple months ago), I will try to keep this post analytical.
+But this blog is based on a critical perspective, so although personal fan bias is inevitable, I will try to keep this post analytical.
 Based on many comments and observations, mild merchandising seems to be requested by most fandoms, but not nearly to the point where it influences the story, just enough to give viewers a tangible object to hold onto for the intangible content that they’re passionate about.
-Paraphrasing what Stuff with Scout Fly mentioned in his video against the animated series Teen Titans GO!, merchandising should never lead a media text.
-Rather, the development of television series should be based solely on intricate storytelling, and spin-off products should only follow if their demand is present (in tasteful formats and numbers, of course).
+Paraphrasing what Stuff with Scout Fly mentioned in his video [now deleted] against the animated series Teen Titans GO!, merchandising should never lead a media text.
+Rather, the development of television series should be based solely on intricate storytelling, and spin-off products should only follow if their demand is present—in tasteful formats and numbers, of course.

-There is definitely a market for merchandise targeted at passionate fans- just look at the amount of Steven Universe fanart and buttons being sold at nerd-culture conventions.
-And as a heavily-merchandised example, Miraculous Ladybug sold out of its dolls and actions figures at many Target stores throughout the United States during the first week that they were released for sale.
+There is definitely a market for merchandise targeted at passionate fans—just look at the amount of Steven Universe fanart and buttons being sold at geek-culture conventions.
+And in being a heavily-merchandised television series, Miraculous Ladybug sold out of its dolls and actions figures at many Target stores throughout the United States during the first week they were released for sale.